 I live in a cold, gray, wet place but I love intense heat and sunshine.
 Someday I might have to move all my family and friends somewhere else.

 I hate loud noises but love the sound of big radial engines and Harley Davidsons.
-I am the proud parent of a 2003 Harley Davidson Heritage Softail Classic, 100th Anniversary model.
+I am the proud parent of a 2017 Harley Davidson Road King.